mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 if [ "$wksp" -gt 4 ];then<br>
 dconf write /org/cinnamon/desktop/wm/preferences/num-workspaces "4".

 Cinnamenu appears in panel centre.
-If you want it in another position, change in 11_cinnamon.gschema.override:
+If you want it in another position, change applet position settings in 11_cinnamon.gschema.override:
 'panel1:center:0:Cinnamenu@json',
 And remember as su/sudo to do this in terminal:#glib-compile-schemas /usr/share/glib-2.0/schemas/